 (DISCLOSURE: We received the Z. Alexander Brown wine and pocket knife that we used for this recipe.
 We were not compensated for our time.
 As always, all opinions are our own.
-This post also contains Amazon affiliate links.
+This post also contains affiliate links.
 These links are provided to help you find some of the more specialty products we mention in the recipe.
-If you make any purchase after clicking through one of our links, we receive a small commission from Amazon, at no extra cost to you.
+If you make any purchase after clicking through one of our links, we receive a small commission, at no extra cost to you.
 Thank you for supporting Curious Cuisiniere!)

 What is Memphis Style BBQ?

 One of the 4 major styles of American barbecue hails from Memphis, Tennessee.
 And Memphis is where you will find one of the largest BBQ competitions: the Memphis in May World Championship Barbecue Competition.

 Memphis style BBQ is heavy on the pork, with ribs and shoulders (or butts) being the most used cuts.
 The meat is known for being incredibly tender and juicy.